iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted14004/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.md.covid19.exposurenotifications 1 reviews"/>
 </p>

+> It is taking so long for me to get my test results that by the time I get them this app will have forgotten everyone I came in contact with.<br> :date: __2020-12-11 18:13:18__

+> I tested positive for covid and I can't get the alert to activate in the app.
+It asks for a one time verification code but there is no information on where I get this code.
+I am finding this app useless.<br> :date: __2020-12-06 19:20:45__

+> Won't let me turn it on.
+Keeps saying "Something went wrong.
+Try again."<br> :date: __2020-12-05 19:52:41__

 > Cannot turn on exposure notifications<br> :date: __2020-12-05 14:52:20__

 > Won't allow user to turn on exposure notification.
 Just receive error messages<br> :date: __2020-11-29 05:31:35__